List of Marvel Comics characters: L: Dog Logan

-Dog Logan is a character appearing in American comic books published by Marvel Comics.
-He is the elder half-brother of Wolverine.
+"Dog" Logan is a character appearing in American comic books published by Marvel Comics.
+He is the elder half-brother of James "Logan" Howlett / Wolverine.
 He first appeared in Origin #1 (September 2001), and was created by Bill Jemas, Paul Jenkins, Joe Quesada and Andy Kubert.

-Dog is a servant on the Howlett estate in the late 19th century, located in Alberta, Canada.
-His father Thomas Logan works as groundskeeper of the Howlett estate.
-As an adolescent, Dog is the playmate of James Howlett and Rose O'Hara.
+Dog is a servant on the Howlett estate in the late 19th century, located in Alberta, Canada, and the son of Thomas Logan, a groundskeeper of the Howlett estate.
+As an adolescent, Dog is the playmate of James and Rose O'Hara.
 The three children are good friends.
-At one point, Dog saves James from drowning in a river.
-However, Dog gets frequent beatings from his abusive alcoholic father for spending time with members of the upper class.
+Dog saves James from drowning in a river, but Dog gets frequent beatings from his abusive alcoholic father for spending time with members of the upper class.
 As a young teenager, Dog is cruel, sadistic and brash, going so far as to make unwanted sexual advances toward Rose.
-James, witnessing and foiling a later attempt by Dog to assault Rose sexually, reports the incident to John Howlett, Jr. Dog kills James's dog in retaliation, resulting in both Dog's and Thomas's expulsion from the estate (for failing to rein in his son).
-Enraged, Thomas returns to the Howlett estate later that night with Dog and tells Elizabeth Howlett, James's mentally-disturbed mother, that he was leaving and that he plans to take her with him - implying he is James' father.
-Thomas and Dog, however, are soon discovered by John as he comes into the bedroom.
-The two men quickly engage in a heated verbal exchange that culminates with Thomas shooting John in the head with the shotgun he was carrying.
-Just when Thomas pulls the trigger, James walks into the room and witnesses his father's death.
-The trauma of the event triggers James' mutant powers, particularly his bone claws, and he uses them against Thomas and Dog, resulting in Thomas's death and Dog being slashed severely across his face, leaving three large scars.
-Elizabeth loses her fragile hold on her sanity and screams insults at James, who runs crying from the room and house with Rose pursuing him.
-Elizabeth kills herself in front of Dog moments later using Thomas' gun.
-As the only survivor left at the scene when the police arrived, Dog fraudulently-reports that Rose is responsible.
+James foils an attempt by Dog to assault Rose sexually, reporting the incident to John Howlett Jr. (James's legal father) so Dog kills James's dog in retaliation, resulting in both Dog's and Thomas's expulsion from the estate (for failing to rein in his son).
+Thomas later returns to the Howlett estate that night with Dog, planning on leaving with Elizabeth Howlett (James's mentally-disturbed mother) while implying he is James's father.
+Thomas and Dog, however, are soon discovered by John, quickly engaging in a heated verbal exchange that culminates with Thomas shooting John in the head with a shotgun while James walks into the room and witnesses his father's death.
+The trauma of the event triggers James's mutant powers, particularly bone claws, which are utilized against Thomas and Dog, resulting in Thomas's death and Dog being slashed severely across his face which leaves three large scars.
+Elizabeth's fragile sanity ceases and kills herself as James runs crying from the house with Rose pursuing which all happens in front of Dog, the only survivor left at the scene when the police arrived; Dog fraudulently-reports that Rose is responsible.